scuzzydude/appmem/doc/appmem_arch_notes.md

 Of the two choices, I think #1 is the way to go.    #2 might be an option to have, but I believe the basic interface should remain synchronous.
 One of the fundamental features of appmemlib is that it can use the same data structures and algorithms using either System RAM (virtd) or Device Memory.
 If we make System RAM access asynchronous, we negate much of the speed of System RAM by having the overhead of context switches or callbacks, with no benefit for the application.

 Disaggregating Application Memory from the CPU is an architectural change.
 Forcing synchronous operation in the API will require applications to make changes to their applications that can take advantage of the asynchronous and offload properties of the devices.
-For the moment, we are focused on the mega data-center – where programmers are willing to make software architectures changes for scale-out and performance advantages.
-Not going spend to much time thinking about legacy software at this point.
+For the moment, we are focused on the mega data-center – where programmers are willing to make software architectures changes for scale-out, cost and performance advantages.
+Not going spend too much time thinking about legacy software at this point.

 ### C++ Containers / Appmem Devices do not return references to stored objects